perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 with adding a factoid containing multiple `:is:` words and then subsequent retrieval/deletion of such a factoid.

+### Case-sensitivity

+Factoid names must be case-insensitive, as it simplifies look up greatly.
+However, some factoids may have differnt values depending on their case (e.g. descriptions of `int` and `Int` Perl 6 types).
+Thus, it must be possible to enable case-sensitivity per-factoid.
+This is to be done with command `:IS:` instead of regular `:is:`.
+Factoids added with such a command must be case-sensitive when doing a look up, deleting, or purging.

 ## Modifying Factoids

 Modification of a factoid is done the same way as